-Government rates are used as an approximation of the risk
+Government interest rates announced by the state are used

-free rate (RFR).
+as an approximation of the risk free rate (RFR).

 Investment return:

 Investment revenues are assumed on the basis of expected future income from related asset portfolio, connected with life insurance.
 New future cash flows are reinvested with Czech government bond depending on the interest rate taking into account the future expected cash flows purchased on par if positive, if negative for 1M swap interest rate.